Corporate Bootcamps

 Outside research, including trend assessments and some competitive analysis is conducted.
 The findings are reviewed with senior management one week before camp, and the three-day program is designed accordingly, blending interactive, sometimes creative, work sessions with teambuilding and stress reduction exercises.

-This bootcamp may sound a little dry, but the creative exercises and physical challenges (mostly active games) that people have fun while teambuilding and problem-solving.
+This bootcamp may sound a little dry, but the creative exercises and physical challenges (mostly active games) ensure that people have fun while teambuilding and problem-solving.

 New Revenue Creation – 2 & 3 day options